 The actual settlement negotiations were conducted “without prejudice” which prevents the disclosure of information shared until and unless all relevant parties agree.
 These rules promote the open sharing of information and discussion of options among the parties.
 The town did inform Members of Council and the 51 participants to the process that further work and studies were underway, and that a potential outcome of this work would be to resolve outstanding issues.
 Final settlement documents are available on this website, and participants were given the opportunity to review the settlement, and provide their feedback to the Board.

-There are currently no development applications filed with the town with respect to the lands on the west side of Bronte Road which are often referred to as the “Enns lands” but referred to as the “Bronte Road West Lands” in the draft Official Plan amendment filed with the Ontario Municipal Board as part of the settlement.
+In 2022, development applications were filed with the town with respect to a portion of the lands on the west side of Bronte Road which are often referred to as the “Enns lands” but referred to as the “Bronte Road West Lands” in the draft Official Plan amendment filed with the Ontario Municipal Board as part of the settlement.
 Applications for zoning by-law amendment and subdivision of the lands would be required prior to any development.

 However, the Bronte Road West lands were included in Bronte Green’s application for Official Plan amendment.
 The Enns, as owners of most of the Bronte Road West Lands have been a party to the hearing before the Ontario Municipal Board seeking Official Plan designations that would permit the future development of their lands.